adrybakov/rad-tools/docs/source/user-guide/rad-make-template.rst

 ---------------------
 (<=) Maximum distance.

-All the bonds with the distance beetwen atom 1 and atom 2 greater than maximum distance are excluded from the model.
+All the bonds with the distance between atom 1 and atom 2 greater than maximum distance are excluded from the model.

 .. code-block:: text